Work Smarter – Not Harder

 3. Leverage time management techniques

 Explore techniques that can boost your productivity and efficiency.
-Techniques such as the Pomodoro Technique, time blocking, or the 80/20 rule can help you structure your time and maintain focus.
+Techniques such as the Pomodoro Technique, using time blocks as a productivity technique (also known as time blocking), or the 80/20 rule can help you structure your time and maintain focus.

 Experiment with different techniques to find what works best for you and apply them across your projects.
 These techniques can help you make the most of your time and avoid distractions or procrastination.